Salad109/library-management/README.md

 - [x] PostgreSQL migration from H2
 - [x] Docker support
 - [x] Application monitoring with Prometheus and Grafana
-- [x] Custom dashboards in Grafana
+- [x] Custom dashboard in Grafana
 - [x] Proper API documentation
 - [x] Caching
+- [x] Logs in JSON format with MDC
 - [ ] Admin panel in Thymeleaf
 - [ ] Forms for full CRUD operations on resources
 - [ ] Enhance admin panel with HTMX